Mitch Garver Preview, Player Props: Rangers vs. Mariners

-Mitch Garver, with a slugging percentage of .457 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers versus the Seattle Mariners, with Logan Gilbert on the mound, September 28 at 9:40 PM ET.
+Mitch Garver -- 0-for-3 in his last game -- will be in action for the Texas Rangers against the Seattle Mariners, with Bryan Woo on the mound, on September 29 at 10:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Angels.
+He had a hitless showing in his last game (0-for-3) against the Mariners.

 Sportsbook Promo Codes